STMicroelectronics/BlueSTSDK_iOS/Readme.md

 ###[Feature](https://stmicroelectronics-centralLabs.github.io/BlueSTSDK_iOS/doc/html/interface_blue_s_t_s_d_k_feature.html)
-This class represent a data exported by the node.
+This class represent data exported by the node.

 Each Feature has an array of  [<code>BlueSTSDKFeatureField</code>](https://stmicroelectronics-centralLabs.github.io/BlueSTSDK_iOS/doc/html/interface_blue_s_t_s_d_k_feature_field.html) that describes the data exported.

 Data are received from a BLE characteristic and contained in a class  [<code>BlueSTSDKFeatureSample</code>](https://stmicroelectronics-centralLabs.github.io/BlueSTSDK_iOS/doc/html/interface_blue_s_t_s_d_k_feature_sample.html).
-Data are notified to the user using a listener pattern.
+The user is notified of data using a listener pattern.

 The data exported by the Sample can be extracted using the static utility methods of the class.